Automattic/wp-calypso/packages/composite-checkout/README.md

 ### createExistingCardMethod

 Creates a [Payment Method](#payment-methods) object for an existing credit card.
-This is specific to WordPress.com and many of the options required should come from WordPress.com.
 Requires passing an object with the following properties:

 - `registerStore: object => object`.
 The `registerStore` function from the return value of [createRegistry](#createRegistry).
 - `submit: async ?object => object`.
 An async function that sends the request to the endpoint process the payment.
-- `getSiteId: () => string`.
-A function that returns the WordPress.com site id.
 - `getCountry: () => string`.
 A function that returns the country to use for the transaction.
 - `getPostalCode: () => string`.
 A function that returns the postal code for the transaction.
 - `getSubdivisionCode: () => string`.
 A function that returns the subdivision code for the transaction.
 - `getDomainDetails: () => object`.
 A function that returns the domain details for the the transaction.
 - `id: string`.
 A unique id for this payment method (since there are likely to be several existing cards).
-- `storedDetailsId: string`.
-The stored details id to send to the transactions endpoint.
-Comes from WordPress.com.
-- `paymentMethodToken: string`.
-The token for this stored card to send to the transactions endpoint.
-Comes from WordPress.com.
-- `paymentPartnerProcessorId: string`.
-The payment partner name (eg: `stripe`).
-Comes from WordPress.com.
 - `cardholderName: string`.
 The cardholder's name.
 Used for display only.
 - `cardExpiry: string`.
 The card's expiry date.
 Used for display only.
 - `brand: string`.
 The card's brand (eg: `visa`).
 Used for display only.